UltraStar-Deluxe/format/The UltraStar File Format (Unversioned).md

 Empty lines are ignored throughout the entire file (note that a line consisting only of whitespace characters is considered empty).

 Whitespace is used as a separator in many places of the format.
-Any unicode character with the property `White_Space=yes` is a valid whitespace character (except for the carriage return `%x0D` and line feed `%x0A` both of which are considered line breaks).
-See [Wikipedia](https://en.wikipedia.org/wiki/Whitespace_character) for a list of whitespace characters.
+Valid whitespace characters are the ASCII space and tab.
 In the interests of interoperability implementations SHOULD use ASCII spaces (`%x20`) as whitespace.

-## 2. The File Header
+## 3. The File Header

 The header of a song consists of a sequence of key-value pairs.
 Each line in the header section starts with a hash.